-While we never quite understood the appeal of biking in place coupled with upbeat music and an inspirational shout or two, after talking to Torgman, we started to understand just why people are hooked on the exercise.
-From its stress-reduction abilities to the fact that an average session burns a whopping 400 to 600 calories, cycling is a serious workout that improves both physical and mental health.
-To learn the many benefits of spin class and the reasons you should give it a try, keep on reading.
+While we never quite understood the appeal of biking in place coupled with upbeat music and an inspirational shout or two, after talking to Calloway, we started to understand just why people are hooked on the exercise.
+From its stress-reduction abilities to its impressive calorie-burning, cycling is a serious workout that improves physical and mental health.
+Here are eight benefits of spin class and the reasons you should give it a try.

-1. Easy On The Joints
+1. It's Easy On The Joints

 2. Decreases Stress

-3. Burns Fat
+3. Burns Calories

 4. Improves Strength